La Masia: History

-La Masia de Can Planes was an old Catalan farmhouse, built in 1702.
-In 1979, it was first used by the club to house its young footballers who originated from outside Barcelona.
 The idea for the youth academy was proposed to Josep Lluís Núñez by Jaume Amat Murtra and Oriol Tort was put in charge of the facility.

+Once Camp Nou was inaugurated in 1957, the nearby masia (Catalan farmhouse building) of Can Planes was remodelled and extended for use as the club's social headquarters.
+With the gradual expansion of the club, Can Planes became too small for the club's headquarters, and on 20 October 1979, the building was converted into a dormitory for young academy players from outside Barcelona.

-In 2011, it was announced that Barcelona would be moving all its football training activities to La Ciutat Esportiva Joan Gamper.
+In 2011, it was announced that Barcelona would be moving all its football training activities to the Ciutat Esportiva Joan Gamper, where the new Oriol Tort Education Center building would house La Masia's young members.

 La Masia received more publicity after Barcelona B's success with homegrown players; Rory Smith reported in The Daily Telegraph that La Masia "has replaced the fabled Ajax Academy as football's foremost production line".
 The recent fame and success of La Masia as a talent school was ascribed by Ian Hawkey of The Times to the class of 1987, which featured prominent members such as Cesc Fàbregas, Lionel Messi, Gerard Piqué and Pedro.
 In 2000, Louis van Gaal, coach of Barcelona's first team, was widely ridiculed by the city sports media for his dream to win the Champions League with 11 home-grown players.
 The first team won the trophy in 2009 with eight home-grown players.

 From 1979 to 2009, 440 youngsters have left their homes and families to stay at the academy.
 About half of them were from Catalonia, and the rest came from other regions of the Kingdom of Spain and beyond, including 15 from Cameroon, 7 from Brazil, 5 from Senegal and 3 from Argentina.
 Of those 440, 40 made it into Barcelona's first team.